AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 ## Adobe Experience Platform segments in Audience Manager {#aep-segments-in-aam}

-Segments that you create in Experience Platform appear in your Audience Manager interface as signals, traits and segments, with the following composition rules:
+Segments that you create in Experience Platform appear in your Audience Manager interface as signals, traits, and segments, with the following composition rules:

-* Signal: For each Experience Platform segment, you should see signals in the form `segID = segment ID in Experience Platform`.
+* Signal: For each Experience Platform segment, you should see signals in the form `segID = segment ID` in Experience Platform.
 * Trait: The trait rule is the ID of the Experience Platform segment.
 * Segment: The segment consists of the trait described above.